StepFun

 Platform billing, Step Plan

-Commercial use depends on the specific Step model, open-source license, API terms or Step Plan subscription.
+Commercial use depends on the specific Step model, open-source license, Open Platform terms or Step Plan subscription.
 Recheck terms before enterprise deployment.

 Review API logging, StepClaw local memory behavior and enterprise data terms before sensitive workflows.